There is no known cure, but new technology offers relief

 Other causes can include trauma, certain medications, temporomandibular joint (TMJ) issues, blood flow issues, psychiatric disorders, tumors, vestibular issues such as dizziness or vertigo, and autoimmune diseases.
+This can lead to needing vestibular rehabilitation.
 Diet, stress, alcohol and caffeine can worsen tinnitus.
 Though it has no cure, interventions can mitigate its effect.

 For most patients with tinnitus, wearing a hearing aid to amplify the sounds they miss can help reduce the effects of hearing only the unwanted sounds.